 Computer keyboards are a culprit for lingering germs, and it can be quite tedious to make sure every key is wiped clean by hand.
 Using the Fresh Gear RSS though, even the tiny keys and crevices would receive the ozone treatment.
 It’s not hard to see how the thoroughness and versatility of this technology provides many advantages in the battle against harmful viruses at educational facilities.

-The unprecedented experience over the past few months has emphasized the importance of protecting our health by keeping our environment around us clean.
+The unprecedented experience over the past year has emphasized the importance of protecting our health by keeping our environment around us clean.
 This is especially important for the environment that our future generations spend most of their time in.
-With the right measures in place, our kids can safely head back to class after coronavirus.
+With the right measures in place, it may be possible for our kids to safely head back to class during the pandemic, and most certainly, after.